ixa-ehu/ixa-pipe-domainterms/README.md

 # ixa-pipe-domainterms

-*ixa-pipe-domainterms* is a domain tagger.
+*ixa-pipe-domainterms* is a domain terms tagger.
 Given a dictionary for a specific domain, the *ixa-pipe-domainters* module takes a [NAF document](http://wordpress.let.vupr.nl/naf/) containing *wf* and *term* elements as input, recognizes terms on the given dictionary,